 - How do you choose the right rehabilitative environment?

 - Will physical, occupational, or speech therapy be needed?

 - How much medical care and support will be required?

 - What healthcare professionals will be part of the stroke recovery team to provide that care?

-Assisted living for stroke patients at The Arbors
+About Assisted Living for Recovery After a Stroke at The Arbors